yum25/yum25/README.md

 ## Hi, I'm Marie! 🌱

-Most recently, I was a full-stack engineering intern at NYT Games 🧩.
+I'm a software engineer with a focus on product engineering and newsroom infrastructure.
+I study computer science at The University of Michigan.

-Formerly, I was a web developer at The Michigan Daily, a full-stack developer at Avenu, and student at The University of Michigan studying CS 👾.
+Previously, I developed software at The New York Time's Games🧩, The Michigan Daily, DETROITography, and Avenu.

 Passionate about web and full-stack development, programming and its impact on the world.